-The 10 Best Foot Stretches For Runners
+The 10 Most Effective Foot Stretches For Runners

-When we think of stretching, we tend to focus on quads, glutes, hamstrings, and calves before anything else.
-Yes, stretching out all of our major muscle groups after running is essential to help decrease our risk of injury or just to ease up on the DOMS in the following days, but what about our feet?
-What about foot stretches for runners?
+Yes, stretching out all of our major muscle groups after running is essential to help decrease injury risk or ease muscle soreness in the following days, but what about foot stretches for runners?

 Foot Stretches For Runners: Heel Sit